create3000/x_ite/docs/_posts/components/CADGeometry/IndexedQuadSet.md

 ### MFInt32 [ ] **index** [ ] <small>[0,∞)</small>

-Index values provide order in which coordinates are applied.
+*index* values provide order in which coordinates are applied.
 Order starts at index 0, commas are optional between sets.
 Four unique indices are defined for each quad.
 Four unique indices are defined for each quad.

 #### Warning